BioPhoton/ngRe/README.md

 ---

-## Convenient way to wire things together
+## Convenient Way To Wire Things Together
 As discussed in [Automoate boilerplate](#Automoate-boilerplate) a lot of things that are related to angular can be solved by the right decorator.
 But there are other areas where we need to provide some solutions.
 A more general one than just life cycle hooks of a single component.

 The problem of connecting all component bindings, global state, locally provided services, view events and